Become an Airline Pilot

 The Pilot’s Bill of Rights 2 offers the same PBR protections to all FAA certificate holders, not just pilots.

-The FAA must disclose a description of the events that lead to the investigation.
 If the FAA doesn’t provide timely notice of their investigation, they cannot take enforcement action and cannot keep related records on file.
 The FAA cannot entrap pilots into making statements or providing documents.
-In addition, the FAA cannot publicize enforcement actions.
-If no enforcement action is taken, the FAA must destroy any records after 90 days.

 The FAA must give the certificate holder a copy of the Enforcement Investigative Report if the FAA issues an emergency order or takes enforcement action.

 Pilots are not required to undergo a check ride unless there is evidence of fraud or unsafe piloting.
 If the FAA requires a check ride, they must provide an explanation.
-The airman can appeal if the FAA enacts certificate enforcement after the check ride.

 Pilots can appeal directly to a US District Court or the NTSB.
 In addition, pilots can have their case heard by a neutral third party or an NTSB judge.